luckychoido/github_practice/hello.md

 - when there is an additonal commit on head branch
 - real branch needed
 - conflicts may happen but don't be worried

+## Tiny updates at the server
+- Using pull
+- Conflicts may happen but don't be worried